 Tutoring Services from Cindy Downes

-Biology (Tues & Thur.
-8:30-9:55 am); Gr.
-9-12.
-Exploring Creation with Biology is a Christian-based, rigorous, college preparatory course in Biology that will cover most of the textbook at a rate of one module every two weeks.
-Topics covered include cellular function, DNA, classification, genetics, evolutionary theory, ecology, and organisms from Kingdom Monera, Protista, Fungi, Animalia, and Plantae.
+High School Biology; Gr.
+9-12; Class size limit 16: Exploring Creation with Biology is a Christian-based, rigorous, college preparatory course in Biology that will cover most of the textbook at a rate of one module every two-three weeks.
+Topics covered include cellular function, DNA, classification, genetics, creation vs. evolutionary theory, ecology, and organisms from Kingdom Monera, Protista, Fungi, and Animalia.
 Because the course is difficult and not all children learn the same, the material is presented in a variety of learning styles including PowerPoint presentations, videos, lectures, hands-on activities, labs and worksheets.
 This will ensure the success of every student who does the required homework.
 Grades are based on class participation, labs, homework, and test scores.
-Supply fee covers handouts, consumable lab supplies and dissection specimens.
-Biology FLIER.
-Biology SYLLABUS.
+This will fulfill one year of high school Biology.

 Testimonials from Clients: